-Olenik Vineyard is adjacent to Lia’s Vineyard in the Chehalem Mountains AVA running down from the center of the hillside whereas Lia’s crawls along and eventually up the hillside.
-Both were originally part of the Jacob-Hart Vineyard which was established by the former owner of Rex Hill Winery, Paul Hart, back in the early 1990s.
-John Olenik purchased this section of the vineyard in 2007 and has added onto the original purchase.
-Since Olenik Vineyard runs down to hill from Lia’s it is planted exclusively in Marine soil, however there is a deeper story to this vineyard then just that.
+Olenik Vineyard is adjacent to Lia’s Vineyard in the Chehalem Mountains AVA.
+It runs down the center of the hillside whereas Lia’s crawls along and eventually up the hillside.
+Both were originally part of Rex Hill's Jacob-Hart Vineyard established by Paul Hart, in the early 1990s.
+John Olenik purchased this section of the vineyard in 2007 and has added more plantings to the original purchase.
+Since Olenik Vineyard runs down to hill from Lia’s, it is planted exclusively in Marine Sedimentary soil.

-These two sections produce utterly and outstandingly different wines.
-This one site encapsulates what the thrust and purpose of the winery is in these two wines.
-While born from the same relatively small vineyard the Olenik Vineyard, Wadensvil Clone is a graceful, sleet, austere wine that smells of white crystal and has graceful tannins and is generally light in pigmentation.
+The Wadensvil and Pommard sections produce outstandingly different wines.
+While born from the same relatively small vineyard, the Olenik Vineyard, Wadensvil Clone is a graceful, sleet, austere wine that smells of white crystal and has graceful tannins and is generally light in pigmentation.
 The Olenik Vineyard, Anklebreaker Block (not bottled on its own since 2012) is a brooding, dark, dense, heady wine that is powerful, tannic and rustic in a domestic wine sort of way.
-They are bottled separately because their natures are entirely different and deserve and demand to be shown for what they are on their own terms.
+They are bottled separately because they deserve and demand to be shown for what they are on their own terms.
 This is the beauty of Pinot Noir when made in a way that is oriented toward showing the nature of the site and not the whims and desires of the winemakers.
 These are very free wines that are perfect in their own way even if their natures are to be polar opposites of one another.